Divide-By-0/blog/content/posts/zkemail.md

 - A decentralized oracle for off chain data, putting price feeds on-chain

-- Anonymous Edward Snowden leaks (proving an email from the NSA was sent without revealing who you are)
+- Whistleblowing: imagine anonymous Edward Snowden–type leaks (proving an email from the NSA was sent without revealing who you are)

 - ZK Glassdoor / ZK Blind: this requires ZK-JWTs, an easy adaptation on top of our code